-You can find out basic information about the lifetime allowance and the annual allowance in the tax section of the national LGPS website.
+You can find out basic information about the annual allowance in the tax section of the LGPS member website.

 In the event of any dispute over your pension benefits the appropriate legislation will prevail.
 This short guide does not confer any contractual or statutory rights and is provided for information purposes only.